Our AncestorsSoil:

 • Arrival pickup and departure dropoff transportation provided at Cusco Airport

-• Cheap, everyday public transportation is also available from the residency vicinity of Urubamba and to the city of Cusco.
-Artists are oriented to the local transportation system by Arquetopia staff upon arrival
+• Affordable, everyday public transportation is available from the program vicinity of Urubamba to the city of Cusco.
+Participants receive an orientation regarding the local transportation system upon arrival

 Studio Workspace (Cusco):